San Marcos de Apalache Historic State Park: History

 In 1679, the Spanish built a wooden stockade at this site which they called San Marcos de Apalache.
 It was part of their colonial expansion in the northwestern Florida area.
 A settlement developed around the fort beginning about 1733.
 Another wooden structure was built about 1753.
 The wooden fort was destroyed and the garrison drowned, during a hurricane.

 In 1759, the Spanish began to build a stone fort, designed to resist bombardment by ships.
 They abandoned it to Indians for use as a trading post after ceding this territory to the British following the defeat of France in the Seven Years' War, also known as the French and Indian War.
 The British had a garrison at the fort.

 But, following the American Revolutionary War, the British traded some territory with Spain, which took over West and East Florida again.
 (St. Marks was in East Florida; the boundary was the Apalachicola River).
 Spanish forces reoccupied the San Marcos fort in 1783, and they strengthened its defenses.
 American settlers began penetrating the Southeast after the Revolution, settling deeper into Georgia and into the Mississippi and Alabama Territories.

 General Andrew Jackson led some raids into this area during the First Seminole War and had his forces seize the Spanish Florida fort in 1818.
 In April 1818, the Fort was the site of the Arbuthnot and Ambrister incident.
 The U.S. occupied it for nearly a year.
 The Fort St. Marks military cemetery was established at that time, for the burial of men who died at the garrison.
 A total of 19 men were buried in the cemetery; most died from diseases, including dysentery and consumption.
 In 1819, the United States purchased East and West Florida from Spain, via the Adams-Onis Treaty, including the fort site.

 In 1859, the federal government built a marine hospital here, using stones and other materials from the old fort.
 It provided care for sick seamen and area yellow fever victims.

-During the Civil War, the Confederate army took over the fort, after Florida seceded from the Union.
+During the Civil War, the Confederate army took over the site and named it Fort Ward, after Florida seceded from the Union.
 U.S. forces regained control in 1865, in the last year of the war.

 Remains of the stone fort are in evidence at the site.
 A museum and visitor center have been built on the foundation of the old hospital.
 A stone well and a retaining wall have been reconstructed nearby, based on archeological documentation.